 - Stock Selection: Select the best performing stocks within each sector.

-- Enhancing the educational opportunities of the students by providing them with a real world portfolio management experience and giving them a distinct advantage in starting their careers in the business world.
+- Enhancing the educational opportunities of the students by providing them with real world portfolio management experience and giving them a distinct advantage in starting their careers in the business world.

 - Fund operational expenses, scholarships, and awards through the annual proceeds from the endowment portion of the Mast Student Investment Roundtable Fund.

 - Encourage non-business students to become interested in the financial markets by observing the work of their peers.